Yes it's podcast time again so the FYP boys are in the studio (AKA The Waterfront in Streatham) to chat all things Palace.

-So join Jim Daly, Andy Street, Kevin Day and Paul Richards for 50 minutes of Palace chat!
+So join Jim Daly, Andy Street and James Endeacott for 40 minutes of Palace chat!

 And check out the podcast's lovely sponsors Vektor Printing!